naomi1i/web-s02-practice-problems/README.md

 **In order to solve problems, work inside the `<script>` tag using VSCode.**

-**In order to check for errors, open the Console in Chrome DevTools.**
+**In order to check for messages and errors, open the Console in Chrome DevTools.**

 If you get stuck, check the `solution.html` file.